Generalized ballistic-conductive heat conduction in isotropic materials: Appendix

 \section{Appendix}

-Here we give a two dimensional symmetric representation of the conductivity matrix $\{\mathcal{L}_{\alpha\beta}\}$.
-This form is useful when the conditions of positive definity are to be calculated.
-Entropy production \eqref{eqn:EI} can be also written in the symbolic matrix notation:
+Here, we give a two-dimensional symmetric explicit representation of the conductivity matrix $\{\mathcal{L}_{\alpha\beta}\}$.
+This form is useful when the conditions of positive definiteness have to be calculated.
+Though the explicit writing is cumbersome, it is especially useful when an abstract notation is not sufficient, but explicit calculations must be done, or when a computer program for solving equations or carrying out numerical simulations must be implemented.